TasvirChi/platform-install-packages/doc/building_kaltura_debs_howto.md

 This will update the Core version in the various relevant spec files. $DIST is the release codename, for example, 10.n.n codename is 'jupiter'.

-4. update specs for additional components according to versions in the deployment doc, i.e: if KMC is of a new version then update deb/kaltura-kmc/debian/changelog, for kdp3, update deb/kaltura-kdp3/debian/changelog, etc
+4. update specs for additional components according to versions in the deployment doc, i.e: if BMC is of a new version then update deb/borhan-bmc/debian/changelog, for bdp3, update deb/borhan-bdp3/debian/changelog, etc

 5. Add changelog entries according to what is stated in the deployment doc to each component.

-6. for the modified components, run the respective package_*.sh script, for instance, if KMC was updated run: platform-install-packages/build/package_kaltura_kmc.sh for KDP3 run: platform-install-packages/build/package_kaltura_kdp3.sh and so on.
+6. for the modified components, run the respective package_*.sh script, for instance, if BMC was updated run: platform-install-packages/build/package_borhan_bmc.sh for BDP3 run: platform-install-packages/build/package_borhan_bdp3.sh and so on.
 If a new package is introduces, make sure to create a wrapper script for it as well.

 7. build the deb:
 ```
-cd kaltura-$PACKAGE_NAME && dpkg-buildpackage -b -uc
+cd borhan-$PACKAGE_NAME && dpkg-buildpackage -b -uc
 ```
 if the source retrieval succeeded but build failed, you can simply correct what needs correction and then run:
 ```